 The Evolutionary Morphology Seminar Series brings together students, faculty, post-docs, and the broader evolutionary biology community, for presentations on interesting and novel topics that are relevant to research focused on evolution, ecology, morphology, geophysical sciences, theoretical evolutionary models, anatomy, and more.

-The 2024-2025 EvMorph series continues with an engaging and diverse lineup of speakers joining us in Winter Quarter:
+The 2024-2025 EvMorph series winds down with a diverse and wide-ranging lineup of speakers presenting in Spring Quarter:

 Date / Time | Speaker | Affiliation | Seminar title |